anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

    * - sec.del.003
      - IaaC
-     - Artifact and Image Repository Scan **should** be continuously applied during the Continuous Delivery and Deployment stage.
+     - Artifact and Image Repository Scan **should** be continuously applied during the Continuous Delivery and Deployment stage
-     - Example: GitLab uses the open source Clair engine for container scanning.
+     - Example: GitLab uses the open source Clair engine for container scanning

 **Runtime Defence and Monitoring Recommendations**